Karuah

 Karuah has very high levels of nearby infrastructure activity, ranking in the top 20% nationally

 Changes to local infrastructure significantly impact an area's performance.
-AreaSearch identified two projects likely affecting this region: Port Stephens Housing Delivery Program, Port Stephens Local Environmental Plan (LEP) & Development Control Plan (DCP), Nelson Bay Road Duplication - Williamtown to Bobs Farm, and Newcastle Offshore Wind Project.
-Relevant details are provided below.
+AreaSearch has identified two projects that could affect this particular region.
+Notable projects are the Port Stephens Housing Delivery Program, Port Stephens Local Environmental Plan (LEP) & Development Control Plan (DCP), Nelson Bay Road Duplication - Williamtown to Bobs Farm, and Newcastle Offshore Wind Project.
+The following list details those most relevant.

 Professional plan users can use the search below to filter and access additional projects.